 The objects that are at a distance or nearby can be focused by the human eye due to its abilities.
 To watch objects that are nearby and focus on them the lens of the eye has a short focal length.
 If the curvature of the lens is large it will be able to focus on closer objects whereas if the curvature is small it will be able to focus on objects further far away.
-Most of the times, the effects of the defect start showing up at the extreme ends of the vision spectrum.
+Most of the time, the effects of the defect start showing up at the extreme ends of the visual spectrum.

 Hereditary is one of the natural factors for a person to have the defect of myopia.
-If any of the parents have the defect then there are chances that child will inherit the same defect upon reaching adulthood.
+If any of the parents have the defect then there are chances that the child will inherit the same defect upon reaching adulthood.

 Mostly the young folks suffer from myopia that occurs due to elongation of the eyeball or bulging of the cornea.
 When the normal curvature of the cornea bulges, the light rays are refracted in such a manner that the image is formed in front of the cornea.
 The rods and cones of our eyes have areas where when the image is focused it has the best clarity.
 Thus, as the image of the distant objects is not formed at the right spot, it is detected as blurry.

 Another worst cause of this type of eye defect is uncontrolled diabetes.
 Some unattended cataract growths may also lead to myopia.

 - One of the common symptoms of Short-sightedness or Myopia is squinting and frowning.

 - Short-sighted people may suffer from tired eyes and severe headaches by overstraining their eyes.

 - One of the simplest symptoms is facing difficulty in reading the alphabets or letters from a specific distance.